-The German word Märchen means "brief narrative", and includes both folk tales and fairy tales: both Volksmärchen and Zaubermärchen.
+The German word Märchen means "brief narrative", and includes both folk tales and fairy tales; that is, both Volksmärchen and Zaubermärchen (tales of magic).

 Folk tales reflect the world of the audience, how persons were allowed to relate and not to relate.
 Folk tales are the oldest of the two.
 Some folk tales are thousands of years old.

 In the first half of the 1800s, fairy tales joined folk tales as a story form that came to be revered among Germans.
 In such more recent fairy tales, wicked ones are driven away or executed.
 Non-rational German Romantics demonstrated a deep sympathy for the genre and produced tales too.

 Many simplified tales that were hoped to suit children, were published in Germany from the 1750s-60s and far into the 1800s.
 Many collected and retold the folk and fairy tales.
 The most famous of these are the Grimm brothers.
 They collected, edited, and published their Hausmärchen - or Household Tales - in the early half of the 1800s.
 But the first one to make tales profitable, was Ludwig Bechstein.
 His Deutsches Märchenbuch (German [Fairy] Tale Book 1845 was later read far and wide.

 At ◦sagen.at are over ten thousand Austrian tales and over 300 Austrian fairy tales so far.
 One may suspect some overlapping of themes and motifs . . . which means such as: "Some tales may look like others from other districts."

 Folk and fairy tales remain a formidable part of German culture and have given rise to the "Europäische Märchengesellschaft" (European Folk and Fairy Tale Society), which is a large one.
 [F1]